Greenville, Texas

-Greenville (/ˈɡriːnvəl/ GREEN-vəl) is the county seat of and the most populous city in Hunt County, Texas, United States, located in Northeast Texas approximately 50 mi northeast of Dallas and 30 mi west of Sulphur Springs.
+Greenville (/ˈɡriːnvəl/ GREEN-vəl) is the county seat of and the most populous city in Hunt County, Texas, United States.
+As the "Gateway to East Texas", Greenville is located in Northeast Texas approximately 50 mi northeast of Dallas and 30 mi west of Sulphur Springs.
 As of the 2020 census, the city population was 28,164.

 Greenville was named for Thomas J. Green, a significant contributor to the founding of the Texas Republic.